snc759/dsi-capstone/.ipynb_checkpoints/README-checkpoint.md

 #### Problem Statement

-The goal of this project was to train a model to use restaurant reviews on Yelp to accurately predict whether a restaurant has a "Casual" and/or "Classy" ambience, and then to use that language model to evaluate user inputted text to predict the type of experience the user wanted - a "Casual" and/or "Classy" experience.
+The goal of this project was to train a model to use restaurant reviews on Yelp to accurately predict whether a restaurant has a `Casual` and/or `Classy` ambience, and then to use that language model to evaluate user inputted text to predict the type of experience the user wanted - a `Casual` and/or `Classy` experience.
 This prediction would then be inserted into a recommender system in order to recommend the appropriate restaurants to the user.

 ---
 #### Executive Summary